muppaboutique/developer-docs/docs/development/standards/constants-usage.md

 }
 ```

-If a constant is only used within one class, you should place it inside that class, and mark it as @internal in the docblock.
+There is one exception to this rule.
+When adding a constant that is only used in a single class you should add it to that class.
+These constants should have a docblock marking them as @internal.

 For example:
 ```php